ac265640/Dynamic_room_pricing/README.md

 ## Dataset

 The dataset used for this project was custom-prepared.
-It contains features related to room characteristics, demand, time-based factors, and other relevant variables that influence room pricing.

-**Note:** Due to privacy or specific project requirements, the dataset itself is not included in this repository.

 ## Implementation

-The implementation focuses on the machine learning pipeline, covering the following stages:
+The implementation focuses on the machine learning , covering the following stages:

 1.  **Data Preprocessing:**
     * Data cleaning and handling missing values using `SimpleImputer`.